National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Jackson Prep (Flowood, MS)

-The commitment of Jerrion Ealy could ultimately prove to be a moot point if he decides to pursue a pro baseball career in June.
+Jerrion Ealy's commitment could be a moot point if he pursues a pro baseball career in June.

-One of just four athletes ever to earn Under Armour All-America honors in both football and baseball, Ealy was recently ranked as the No. 14 prospect in the 2019 MLB Draft by Baseball America.
-The bonus money that comes with being a first-round pick in baseball could be enough to lure him away from the chance to pursue both sports on campus.
+He's one of just four athletes ever to earn Under Armour All-America honors in both football and baseball, and Baseball America recently ranked him as the No. 14 prospect in the 2019 MLB draft.
+The bonus money that comes with being a first-round pick in baseball could be enough to lure him away from pursuing both sports on campus.

-The crystal ball predictions on him are pretty evenly split between Ole Miss and Clemson, and he's also taken official visits to Mississippi State (Dec.
-7) and Alabama (Feb.
-1).
+At any rate, the 5-star running back chose Ole Miss over Alabama, Clemson and Mississippi State on Wednesday.

+Rising senior Scottie Phillips sits atop the running back depth chart for the Rebels after he rushed for 928 yards and 12 touchdowns last season.
+There should still be plenty of touches for Ealy as a freshman, though, and the door would be wide open for him to seize the starting job as a sophomore.

-1. OT Darnell Wright
+1. OT Darnell Wright (SIGNED—TENNESSEE)

 Height/Weight: 6'6", 320 lbs